mmb-irb/MDDB-docker/readme/docker-swarm.md

 ###################################
 TODO IF NOT WORKING ABOVE
-docker-compose run --rm --no-deps workflow mwf -h
+docker run --network data_network workflow_image mwf -h
 ###################################

 Please read carefully the [**workflow help**](../workflow) as it has an extensive documentation.